NC3-LU/Diagnostic/documentation/userguide/README.md

 The first graph that you can see is the maturity by domains with the risk cartography and more precisely with the tab on the right.
 The colors determine the level of maturity of each category (red when maturity is under 33%, orange between 33% and 66% and green over 66%).
+If a category is highlighted in orange, it means that it contains a blocking question which is not managed.
 You will also find the recommendation tab which briefly summarizes the recommendations, their gravity and their current and target maturity.

 ![Recommendation Tab](img/UG_Diagnostic_027.PNG)

-Just below the first tab, you will find the current maturity level and the target level.
+Just below the first tab, you will find the current maturity level and the target level (First and second bar).
+If there are some statistics of the current domain and overall diagnoses, you can see them by choosing a statistic year and press the 'Ok' button.

 ![Current and Target Maturity Level](img/UG_Diagnostic_028.PNG)